Funding & Awards for Student Projects & Activities

 CVAD Student Project Award Fund

-An award fund has been created through the generosity of Paul Voertman, Tom and Judy Donahue, and other donors to provide funds for projects (including materials), study abroad, conferences, presentations, research opportunities, and internships (among other possibilities) that enrich the education and opportunities of CVAD students.
-Awards of up to $2,500 will be granted based on the educational or professional impact of the opportunity to the student, the department, the college, and/or the university.
+This award fund has been created from college fees and generous donors to fund projects (including materials), study abroad, conferences, presentations, research opportunities, and internships (among other possibilities) that enrich the education and opportunities of CVAD students.
+Awards will be granted based on the educational or professional impact of the opportunity to the student, the department, the college, and/or the university.
 Maximum funding will be $2,500.
 Most awards will be significantly smaller than this and partial funding for projects is to be expected.